CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/lab1-24.png)

-1. Run the first cell to import necessary Python libraries for working with Azure AI services.
+1. Run the first cell to import the necessary Python libraries for working with Azure AI services.

    ![](./media/ag72.png)